makenotion/notion-sdk-js/README.md

 This package supports the following minimum versions:

-- Runtime: `node >= 12`
+- Runtime: `deno >= ?`
-- Type definitions (optional): `typescript >= 4.2`

 Earlier versions may still work, but we encourage people building new applications to upgrade to the current stable.

 ## Getting help

-If you want to submit a feature request for Notion's API, or are experiencing any issues with the API platform, please email us at `developers@makenotion.com`.
+If you want to submit a feature request for Notion's API, or are experiencing any issues with the API platform, please email Notion at `developers@makenotion.com`.

-If you found a bug with the library, please [submit an issue](https://github.com/makenotion/notion-sdk-js/issues).
+If you found a bug with the library, please [submit an issue](https://github.com/cloudydeno/deno-notion_sdk/issues).